 - Episode 6 - Data protection and sharing of information (25th November 2019)

-- Bonus episode 3 - A summary of Series 3 (December 2019 - for Gold Patrons only)
+- Bonus episode 3 - Questions about Series 3 (December 2019 - for Gold Patrons only)

 Series 4 and beyond are dependent on sufficient numbers of Patrons subscribing to our Bronze, Silver or Gold subscription tiers.
 Patrons can then influence the order, and content, of these Series.
 Each Series will continue with the same structure as above, taking in real Court of Protection cases.
 Proposed topics include: